Greetings and Acknowledgements

 Ngaandi ngaya?
 (Who am I?)

-Here are two workheets which can be used as 'getting to know you' activities at different levels.
+We have three worksheets which can be used as 'getting to know you' activities at different levels.
+The first two include versions

-This second worksheet is more advanced.
+This third worksheet is more advanced.
 It starts with a quote to show the importance of these phrases.
-It refers to people who have
+It refers to people who

 The worksheet uses verb tense suffixes, as well as the different forms of the place suffix -Dhi.